shutterfreak/topmark/README.md

 codebases.
 It helps maintain consistent header metadata across projects by supporting per-file-type header formats, customizable fields, inclusion/exclusion rules, and dry-run safety.

+## 📚 Documentation

+Full documentation is available on Read the Docs: <https://topmark.readthedocs.io>

+This README is the canonical, complete introduction for GitHub/PyPI.
+The docs site provides a concise landing page and deep links into topics (install, usage, CI, API, etc.).

 ## ✨ Features

 - File header detection, insertion, and replacement